linobollansee/pythonic-games/README.md

 In the Arithmetic Game, players are presented with five mathematical calculations to solve after selecting the game from the menu.
 The objective is to solve each equation by inputting positive or negative numbers.

+When the user chooses the Help option from the menu, the game explanations will be shown.

+Selecting the Quit option from the menu causes the program to end.

 Playing a selected game to completion is required in order to return to the main menu.

 ## Features